vicious-widgets/vicious/CONTRIBUTING.md

 * Immediately before a comma, semicolon, or colon.
-* Immediately before the open parenthesis, braces, quote, etc. that starts the argument list of a function call; or the open braket that starts an indexing.
+* Immediately before the open parenthesis, braces, quote, etc. that starts the argument list of a function call; or the open bracket that starts an indexing.
 In other words, prefer these:

   ```lua